 Vision and Mission

-This one-of-a-kind sculpture will commemorate a singular moment that reverberates through the fabric of more than 400 years of American history—the landing of the first Africans to the Virginia Colony in English North America in August, 1619, at Point Comfort, Virginia.
-The memorial will reflect the true narrative of the events leading to the creation of the institution of slavery in what later becomes the United States.
-Collectively, this memorial and interpretive and education programs will provide an opportunity for national and international audiences to openly discuss together our past to foster a new understanding of our nation’s beginning.
+This one-of-a-kind sculpture commemorates a singular moment that reverberates through the fabric of more than 400 years of American history—the landing of the first Africans in Virginia in August, 1619, at Point Comfort.
+The memorial reflects the true narrative of the events leading to the creation of the institution of slavery in what later becomes the United States.
+Collectively, this memorial and interpretive and education programs provide an opportunity for national and international audiences to openly discuss together their pasts to foster a new understanding of the nation’s beginning.

 Partners